drewctaylor/multiverse-syntax/README.md

 Multiverse Language Support in Atom
 ===================================

-Adds syntax highlighting and snippets to Multiverse file in Atom.
+Adds syntax highlighting to Atom.